 What happens if I don’t wear a face mask when around others on campus?

 If you forget one, there will be a limited supply in designated rooms of each classroom building.
-Employees also have access to these in their offices.
+Faculty and staff also have access to these in their offices.

 If you refuse to wear one, you’ll be asked to leave class and you will be referred to the Office of Student Conduct for further action.
-Employees may be subject to disciplinary action.
+Faculty, staff and students may be subject to disciplinary action.

 Do I really have to wear my mask outside?